rickbarretto-edu/vitae/GUIDE.md

 # Vitae's User Guide

-This Guide covers the final user application for non-technical users on already setup environment.
+This guide is intended for non-technical users working in an already configured environment.
-If you need to use Vitae, but don't want to worry about instalations or command line interfaces, this is your go-to manual.
+If you need to use Vitae without worrying about installations or command-line interfaces, this is your go-to manual.

 ## Download

-Download your application from the Github's Releases tab, this application is portable and does not need to be installed on your system.

-You may notice some files on it, `vitae.exe` and `vitae.toml` are the ones you need to worry about to be able to run this.
+You can download the application from the **Releases** section of our [GitHub repository](https://github.com/lasicuefs/curricFilter).
+The application is portable, meaning it does not require any installation.

+After downloading, you will see several files in the folder.
+The only files you need to know about as a final user are:

+- `vitae.exe` – The application launcher.
+- `vitae.toml` – The configuration file.

 ## Setup Vitae.toml

-The only parameters you need to update are those below, and your administrator must give you it.
+Before running Vitae for the first time, you will need to set up a few database parameters.
+Your system administrator will provide these values.

 ```toml
 [postgres.user]